oconnor663/bao/docs/spec.md

 [TODO]

-Hopefully we can use the framework from [Bertoni et al, *Sufficient conditions for sound tree and sequential hashing modes* (2009)](https://eprint.iacr.org/2009/210.pdf).
+Bao is intended to be a cryptographic hash, with the same security properties as BLAKE2, including not allowing length extension.
+It relies on the underlying hash to prevent length extension also, so for example SHA-512/256 would be suitable but SHA-512 wouldn't.
+The key security property to prove will be that the tree structure doesn't create any new collisions, apart from those caused by a collision in the underlying hash.
+The length suffix on the root node prevents collisions between any two inputs of different sizes.
+Since the tree structure is determined entirely by the size of the input, that should be sufficient to guarantee no new collisions, but it would be preferable to have a real proof.
+Perhaps we can use the framework from [Bertoni et al, *Sufficient conditions for sound tree and sequential hashing modes* (2009)](https://eprint.iacr.org/2009/210.pdf).

 ## Encoding format